What is the LL.M. Program in American Legal Studies?

-Instructions for obtaining a certificate of eligibility (I-20 or DS-2019) from the College of William & Mary will be included with the admission materials.
+Instructions for obtaining a certificate of eligibility (I-20 or DS-2019) from William & Mary will be included with the admission materials.

-What are the minimum TOEFL or IELTS score you will accept for admission?
+What are the minimum TOEFL, IELTS, or DUOLINGO scores that you will accept for admission?

 How do I submit transcripts from a college or university outside the United States or Canada?

 Application through W&M LL.M.
 Application Portal: applicants will hand-deliver sealed (i) transcripts, (ii) degree conferral, and (iii) certified English translations of both upon arrival to the LL.M. program.
 The materials must be received no later than September 1 (for the fall semester) and February 1 (for the spring semester).
 Students will not be able to register for classes until an official transcript is received.